UoB-OOP/coms10017/README.md

 Q: Why is the source nested so deep? for example:`src\test\java\uk\ac\bris\cs\scotlandyard\...`
 A: That's how Java packages work, live with it

-Q: Can I use lambdas/streams/functional stuff/external library?
+Q: Can I use lambdas/streams/functional things/external library?
 A: Yes

-## General questions

-Q: What is `<some class>` and what does it do?
-A: Read the JavaDoc

 Q: Why is `<some method>` undocumented?
 A: Not everything requires documentation(**do report this as it could be an oversight**)

-Q: Can I delete `<insert random file in project>` file?
-A: Yes(except for test classes), as long as the tests pass

 Q: Can I modify the tests?
 A: No

+Q: Can I modify any other files in the coursework?
+A: Yes, but it is your responsibility to make sure tests still pass(without modifying them) and the project still compiles.

 Q: Do I have to use Git?
-A: No

-Q: Can I modify the directory structure?
-A: No
+A: No, you may use any version control software you see fit.